Are you interested in media production and have strong creative skills? If yes, a film, stage, and television director career is perfect for you!

 Choose a script to convert into a film

-Study scripts and situations to determine theme and setting
+Study scripts and situations to determine the theme and setting

 Supervise creative aspects of film, television, radio, and stage productions